swierj/swierj/README.md

 ## Welcome to my GitHub profile!

-#### I'm a recent UW Seattle graduate with a bachelor's in Geography: Data Science looking for my first full-time position as a professional frontend/GIS developer!
+#### I'm a recent UW Seattle graduate with a bachelor's in Geography: Data Science looking for my first full-time position as a professional GIS/frontend developer!
 I have a passion for data science, specifically related to geography/GIS as well as frontend development and database architecture/management.
+I also plan on pursuing a master's in data science in the near future, after I find full-time employment.

 My [resume](https://github.com/swierj/swierj/files/9892471/jacob_swierz_resume.pdf) :)